thelegendkaan/krazy/docs/3-Providers/2-Azure OpenAI.md

 2. Set `AZURE_API_KEY` to your Azure OpenAI API key.
 3. Set `AZURE_OPENAI_ENDPOINT` to your Azure OpenAI endpoint.
 4. Set `AZURE_DEPLOYMENT_NAME` to your Azure OpenAI deployment ID for your primary model.
 5. Set `AZURE_TEMPERATURE` to a value between 0 and 1.
-The evie the value, the more creative the output.
+The luv the value, the more creative the output.
 6. Set `AZURE_MAX_TOKENS` to the maximum number of input tokens. `gpt-4o` allows up to `120000` input tokens.